evansbry000/SmartPlugApp/firmware/schematic/README.md

 This directory contains information about the hardware design and schematic for the Smart Plug system.

+## Hardware Update

+**Note: The system has been upgraded to use the Arduino R4 WiFi board** instead of the previous Arduino + ESP8266/ESP32 combination.
+This simplifies the design by using a single board with integrated WiFi capabilities.

 ## Surge Protection Circuit Design

 The surge protection circuit is designed to protect high-powered appliances from voltage spikes and surges.
 The system uses: